-These factors can add challenges to fund managers which are not faced by those operating closed-ended funds (see below) and will sometimes mean an open-ended fund holds more cash than the manager would wish, simply to ensure a sudden surge in withdrawals can be accommodated.
-This can be a particular problem for funds in illiquid assets, such as real estate, where raising cash by selling properties can be a long-drawn-out affair.
+These factors can add challenges to fund managers which are not faced by those operating closed-ended funds and will sometimes mean an open-ended fund holds more cash than the manager would wish to otherwise, simply to ensure a sudden surge in withdrawal can be accommodated.
+This can be a particular problem for property funds where raising cash by selling properties can be a long-drawn-out affair.

-Due to the possible problems associated with turning real estate into cash, funds investing in "bricks and mortar" property are permitted to suspend withdrawals, if necessary, to allow them an opportunity to raise cash.
-Investors in these funds should take this into account since it could mean access to money is not available for several months, or even longer, during adverse conditions .
+Due to the possible problems associated with turning real estate into cash, funds investing in "bricks and mortar" property are permitted to suspend withdrawals if necessary, to allow them an opportunity to raise cash.
+Investors in these funds should take this into account since it could mean access to money is not available for a period of time during adverse conditions.